garrettmac/grandpacodr.co/_docs/05-configuration.md

 repository: "username/repo-name"
 ```

 "NWO" stands for "name with owner."
-It is GitHub lingo for the username of the owner of the repository plus a forward slash plus the name of the repository, e.g. '**mmistakes/minimal-mistakes**', where '**mmistakes**' is the owner and **'minimal-mistakes**' is the repository name.
+It is GitHub lingo for the username of the owner of the repository plus a forward slash plus the name of the repository, e.g. '**garrettmac/minimal-mistakes**', where '**garrettmac**' is the owner and **'minimal-mistakes**' is the repository name.

 Your `site.github.*` fields should fill in like normal.
 If you run Jekyll with the --verbose flag, you should be able to see all the API calls made.